Area: The villages of Izieu and Brégnier-Cordon

 The home was legally established thanks to the sub-prefecture of Belley.
 It was not hidden or clandestine.
-Little by little, they got in a daily rhythm and the habitants of the home found their place in this rural environment.
-They formed bonds with local residents and institutions.
+Little by little, they take a daily rhythm and the inhabitants of the house find their place in this rural environment.
+They build relationships with the inhabitants and the local institutions.

 “You will be safe here”

 With these words, Belley’s sub-prefect, Pierre-Marcel Wiltzer, approved Sabine Zlatin’s choice, at the beginning of spring 1943, to set up the Hérault Refugee Children’s Home in a house in Lélinaz.